Last updated on

 However, exceptions do exist when it is not necessary to prove that there are no suitable candidates from within the EEA.
 Examples are listed below.

-- Academics eligible for the EU Blue Card: Another exception are university graduates having a binding offer for any specialist job that pays them at least 58,400 Euros a year (applies to 2023).
-Moreover, for certain specialist professions where there is a chronic lack of suitable candidates from within the EEA, there is a reduced minimum annual salary limit of 45,552 Euros.
+- Academics eligible for the EU Blue Card: Another exception are university graduates having a binding offer for any specialist job that pays them at least 45,300 Euros a year (applies to 2024).
+Moreover, for certain specialist professions where there is a chronic lack of suitable candidates from within the EEA, there is a reduced minimum annual salary limit of 41,042 Euros.
 These jobs include doctors of medicine as well as the so-called MINT professions (mathematics, informatics, natural sciences and technology/engineering).
 All those mentioned in this paragraph are eligible for the EU Blue Card (temporary residence title) in Germany.

 7. Existing Projects Aimed at Recruiting Foreign Skilled Labour

 - Hand in Hand for International Talents – The aim of this project organized by DIHK Service GmbH, the Ministry of Economy and the Employment Agency is to help German companies in selected regions recruit skilled and experienced professionals from Brazil, India and Vietnam.
-The sought-after professions include electrical engineers, IT and telecommunications experts, software developers as well as cooks, hotel personnel and workers for catering services.
+The sought-after professions include electrical and mechanical engineers, IT and telecommunications experts, software developers as well as cooks, hotel personnel and workers for catering services.

 - Skilled Trades Offer a Future or Handwerk bietet Zukunft (HabiZu) in German – is a project funded by the Ministry of Economy and implemented by the German Confederation of Skilled Trades, the Employment Agency and sequa gGmbH.
 The objective is to help medium-sized companies in several German regions find electronics trades workers, construction metal workers and plant mechanics for sanitary, heating & air conditioning technology.
 Recruitment takes place in Bosnia and Herzegovina.
 However, the project is currently on hold, not accepting new applications.